firmai/industry-machine-learning/README.md

 </p>

 A curated list of applied machine learning and data science notebooks and libraries accross different industries.
 The code in this repository is in Python (primarily using jupyter notebooks) unless otherwise stated.
-The catalogue is inspired by `awesome-machine-learning`.
+The catalogue is inspired by `awesome-machine-learning`. [r/datascienceproject](https://www.reddit.com/r/datascienceproject/) is a subreddit where you can share all your data science projects.

 ***Caution:*** This is a work in progress, please contribute, especially if you are a subject expert in any of the industries listed below.
 If you are a **[**analytical, computational, statistical, quantitive**]** researcher/analyst in field **X** or a field **X** **[**machine learning engineer, data scientist, modeler, programmer**]** then your contribution will be greatly appreciated.